Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 # Atomic-Force-Microscopy
-Programmic AFM system control.
+Programmatic AFM system control.
 The majority of the code controls LIAs; some controls the current in the superconducting coils.

-This work was carried out under the supervision of Dr Dong Jik Kim in professor Marin Alexe's Electronic Functional Materials research group.
+This work was carried out under the supervision of Dr Dong Jik Kim in professor Marin Alexe's Electronic Functional Materials research group at the University of Warwick.

+## Note:

+This LIA was abandoned in favor of the ZI HF2LI LIA as 2 SR865As would be needed to support DFRT and we don't have a second one lying around.
+Only one HF2LI is needed to support DFRT.
+Additionally, the SR865A outputs are more dependent on preamplification or T junctions to get the higher voltages desired for PFM, adding complications.
+The HF2LI can operate over larger parameter ranges in almost all instances.
+At the time of writing, 17:47 15/08/2017, the SR865A is sitting on my desk unused.

+The code relies on relevant instrument drivers being installed.
+Figuring out how to or which drivers to install via manufacturers websites can be lengthly, so it's probably best to ask me.

 ## Hysteresis Measurement